The TMJH Counseling Office is open every school day from 7:00 a.m. to 3:30 p.m.

 Ice Cream Social

-Our guidance counselors and PTSO sponsor an ice cream social for all students to welcome them to TMJH.
+Our school counselors and PTSO sponsor an ice cream social for all students to welcome them to TMJH.
 This gives the students a chance to walk around the school, get their school picture taken for the yearbook and meet and greet old and new friends.
 Watch our webpage for date of this event.

 9th-Grade Presentations by Counselors